What is Healthy Breathing or Buteyko Breathing?

 Buteyko Breathing Exercises

-The exercises used in the Buteyko Breathing Technique differ in length and frequency; depending on the illness you are addressing.
+The exercises differ in length and frequency; depending on the illness you are addressing.

 All of them begin by checking the pulse rate.
 Using your index and middle finger, check the pulse on your wrist.
 Seventy beats a minute means you are healthy, eighty, you can get away with, but 100 usually means your health needs attention.